The Death Conversation

 Here are some of the most useful organisations we've come across which are working towards empowering and educating people when it comes to death:

 If you’re interested in the Death Conversation, tune in by following these social media pages and hashtags:

 There so much out there relating to this vast and varied topic.
 If you come across anything that interests you please share on our Facebook page.

 There is plenty going on a local level too.

-Tora and Sooxanne Rolfe curated a 'Death In Brighton' event at the Spiegletent as part of last year's Brighton Festival.
-The performances, participatory rituals and talks will be repeated - watch this space!
+Tora and Sooxanne Rolfe curated a 'Death In Brighton' event at the Spiegletent for Brighton Festival.
 Find out more here.

-Tora and The Modern Funeral also collaborate with Cara and the team at Arka Original Funerals to bring you Brighton Death Festival - an umbrella organisation that exists to help get the conversation a little louder.
+Tora and The Modern Funeral also collaborate with Cara and the team at Arka Original Funerals to bring you Brighton Death Forum - an umbrella organisation that exists to help get the conversation a little louder locally.

-Keep an eye on our future events by following the Brighton Death Festival Facebook page.
+Keep an eye on our future events by following the Brighton Death Forum Facebook page.